-From peptide serums to rice water, the topic of hair growth has been taking over TikTok recently, with countless solutions now sitting under the hashtag.
-Rosemary oil is the latest in the lineup of viral ingredients, and TikTokers are dubbing it a one-way ticket to growing your hair naturally.
+From thickening shampoos to retinol (yes, retinol), the topic of hair growth has been taking over TikTok for a while now, with countless solutions now sitting under the hashtag.
+Rosemary oil is the one of the buzziest topics in the lineup of viral ingredients, and TikTokers are dubbing it a one-way ticket to growing your hair naturally.

-Racking up over 200 million views and counting, there's a good reason why rosemary oil is trending: like so many of the hyped up ingredients that came before it, a collective concern over hair loss (75% of British women say they're worried about hair loss, according to hair brand Philip Kingsley) is fuelling the demand.
+Racking up over 2.8 billion views and counting, there's a good reason why the hashtag #rosemaryoil is trending: Like so many of the hyped up ingredients that came before it, a collective concern over hair loss (75% of British women say they're worried about hair loss, according to hair brand Philip Kingsley) is fuelling the demand.
 And what's more appealing than a simple, natural remedy?

 Here's what the experts think.